Pole Barn Home: A Fresh Look at Flexible Custom Living

 Barndominiums

-Essentially a metal building constructed on a slab foundation with living space inside, a bardominum marries the structural elements of a pole barn with panelized home construction.
+A barndominium is a metal building constructed on a slab foundation with residential living space inside.
+It combines the structural framework of a pole barn with panelized home construction.

 Shouses